lily-mara/lily-mara.github.io/content/posts/images-esp32/index.md

 <div class="callout">
 	<div class="callout-inner">
         <div class="callout-header">GOAL</div>
-        Run 'Hello, World' on ESP32 hardware
+        <p>Run 'Hello, World' on ESP32 hardware</p>
   </div>
 </div>

 The first thing we're going to need is a Rust toolchain that can compile code for an ESP32 target.
 Espressif has helpfully made a tool very similar to rustup for managing precompiled binaries of their fork of rustc called [EspUp](https://github.com/esp-rs/espup#installation).
-We can install it then use it to install our toolchain with a few simple commands (you must already have `rustup` installed):
+We can install it, then use it to install our toolchain with a few simple commands (you must already have `rustup` installed):

 ```bash
 $ cargo install espup